aralroca/aralroca.com/posts/cat-dog-classifier.md

 - https://www.kaggle.com/tongpython/cat-and-dog

-Thus, you only need to donwload it.
+Thus, you only need to download it.

-> **Note:** On [Kaggle](https://www.kaggle.com/datasets) you'll find a lot of available datasets, its a good place to search for data.
+> **Note:** On [Kaggle](https://www.kaggle.com/datasets) you'll find a lot of available datasets, it's a good place to search for data.
 For our purposes, we'll choose a small dataset of 218MB.
 I recommend using one not too big at least for now, so you won't end up with your device's resources.

 ## Training the model

 Once our dataset of images is ready, we can train the model.

-First thing we have to know is what kind of model we want.
-We'll train a [Image Classification Model](https://www.tensorflow.org/tutorials/images/classification), which after a given input image will say if it's cat or dog.
+The first thing we have to know is what kind of model we want.
+We'll train an [Image Classification Model](https://www.tensorflow.org/tutorials/images/classification), which after a given input image will say if it's a cat or dog.

 There is a model called [Mobilenet](https://github.com/tensorflow/tfjs-examples/tree/master/mobilenet), already trained to classify [1000 different images](https://github.com/tensorflow/tfjs-examples/blob/master/mobilenet/imagenet_classes.js).
 The problem?
 It does not classify the images we want.
 To fix this we'll use a technique called [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning), to use its "intelligence" to recognize our images.